Jawbone/JBChartView/README.md

     lineChartView.dataSource = self;
     [self addSubview:lineChartView];

-At a minimum, you need to inform the dataSource how many points are in the line chart:
+At a minimum, you need to inform the data source how many points are in the line chart:

 	- (NSInteger)numberOfPointsInLineChartView:(JBLineChartView *)lineChartView
 	{